wodeni/wodeni.github.io/about.md

 ## Research

+I am interested in __programming languages, visualization, and human-computer interaction__.
+I am fascinated how well-designed languages enable people to succinctly express abstract ideas in various domains (e.g. math, computer science, and beyond!), and how visual representations help people understand and reason about them.
+I aspire to __help people understand the abstract world__ by designing and building powerful, useable languages and tools.

-I am interested in __programming languages, computer graphics, and computer vision__.
-As a visual thinker who loves designing and implementing programming languages, I aspire to create new languages for graphics/vision applications.
-Currently, I am working on [Penrose](http://penrose.ink), a system that visualizes mathematics from high-level, declarative programs.
+I am working on [__Penrose__](http://penrose.ink), a system that visualizes mathematics from high-level, declarative programs.

 ## Education